 Our main aim is to get you to be as good as you can be without false hope or the notion that what we do is for everyone.
 Belt promotions are not important, in a fight, no one cares.
 If you are not focused on improving your skill level then you will not go far here.

-BJJ clubs may have differing views on what is considered skilful, but for us, the ability to move and react as efficiently as possible in order to suppress an attack and dominate your opponent are paramount.
+BJJ clubs may have differing views on what is considered skilful, but for us, the ability to move and react as efficiently as possible in order to suppress an aggressive attack and then dominate your opponent are paramount.